Price: $89.90 Shipping Status: Immediate, In Stock.

 - In addition the PAE-Kx31 offers the highest performance in the minimal volume as proven by multiple tests.

-- The PAE-Kx31 offers the best performance value in any aftermarket KX3 heatsink, delivering more cooling per $ than all others.
+- The PAE-Kx31 offers the best performance value of any aftermarket KX3 heatsink, delivering more cooling per $ than all others.

 - Each heatsink is visually checked after machining, and again after anodizing to make sure there are no defects before being shipped to you.